 And that's precisely why, before we get to the end of the month, we find we've reached the end of our money!

-So, exactly how do we go about figuring out how we can spend less money?
+So, exactly how do you go about figuring out how you can spend less money?

 The first step to reducing your spending is to discover how you're currently spending the money you have.
 And I use the word "discover" because most of us really don't know how our money is being spent -- we just know that it is!

-The best way to determine how your money is being spent is to make a concentrated effort, involving the entire family, to write down exactly how much you spend every day (to the penny) for an entire month, and what you spend it for.
+The best way to determine how you spend your money is to make a concentrated effort, involving the entire family, to write down exactly how much you spend every day (to the penny) for an entire month, and what you spend it for.

 You don't have to start at the beginning of the month, but you do have to start!
-Today would be a good time (or tomorrow if it's already late today).
+The best time to start is today (or tomorrow if it's already late today).
+If you procrastinate to wait for the start of the next month, you're just that much farther behind in starting the budgeting that will help you get your family on track for financial freedom.

 For example, you might use these categories:

-Housing (include rent or mortgage payment, electricity, water, etc.)
+- Housing (include rent or mortgage payment, electricity, natural gas, heating oil, water, etc.)

 This is by no means a complete list.
 It is just designed to get you started.
-Sometimes, just having to figure out a category to put the expenditure in is enough to make you question whether it's a necessary expense.
+Sometimes, just having to figure out a category to put the expenditure in is enough to make you question whether it's really something you want to be spending your hard-earned money on.

-Then, if you have kids who are old enough to start learning about spending their (and right now, your) money, you may want to make this a family game, to see who spends the least amount every day.
-Make up a chart, or if you're good with computers, an Excel spreadsheet, that lists each family member, and a place to record each expenditure he or she makes for the day.
+Then, if you have kids who are old enough to start learning about budgeting money (right now yours, and eventually theirs), you may want to make this a family game, to see who spends the least amount every day.
+Make up a chart, or if you have the technical skills, set up a budget spreadsheet in Excel, that lists each family member, and a place to record each expenditure he or she makes for the day.
+Or you can use budget software if you already have it.

-You can create a daily sheet, which will have everyone's name on it and a place to list what they spent that day, or you can create a monthly sheet for each family member, so that person's expenses are all on the same sheet.
-If you have teenagers, this might prove useful for some budgeting discussions with them, too.
+You can create a daily sheet, which will have everyone's name on it and a place to list what they spent that day, or you can create a monthly budget spreadsheet for each family member, so that person's expenses are all on the same sheet.
+If you have teenagers, this might prove useful for some budgeting discussions with them, too, so they can start learning about budgeting money.

-When you sit down for dinner (and I hope your family does make it a point to sit down for dinner together most days, because that's such important family time), go around the table asking each person to report how much they spent, to the penny, and what they spent it for.
-(Family members will need to record the amount each time they spend money, because relying on memory for what you spent all day doesn't work.)
+When you sit down for dinner each day (and I hope your family does make it a point to sit down for dinner together most days, because that's such important family time), go around the table asking each person to report how much they spent, to the penny, and what they spent it for.
+(Family members will need to write down the exact amount each time they spend money, because relying on memory for what you spent all day does NOT work.)

 You may meet some resistance to this, but if you have a family member who is spending money on something he or she doesn't want the rest of the family to know about, that's a whole different problem.
 If you have one of those teens who insists on her privacy as it relates to her siblings, let her report to you separately on things she doesn't want her siblings to know about.
 But make sure she is accountable for every penny.